 Musky Rat Kangaroo - the most primitive of the kangaroos, it is also the smallest and the only one with five toes.
 The Musky Rat Kangaroo is restricted to the floor of the rainforest in north east Australia.
 A similar size to a bandicoot, but with an upright posture and with dark reddish-brown fur.
 It feeds during the day on the rainforest floor on fruit, fungi and insects.

 Bennett’s Tree Kangaroo - one of only two tree kangaroos in Australia, dwelling in the canopy of the rainforest, eating leaves of the trees and vines.
 Grey-brown in colour, with black feet, a grey head and a rufous crown, neck and shoulders.
 The Bennett’s Tree Kangaroo has a very small range along the coast from the Daintree River to south of Cooktown.
-They are uncommon, and rarely seen.
+They are uncommon, and rarely seen but your best chance would be early morning or late afternoon on the Jindalba Boardwalk or Jindalba Circuit Track.

 Swamp Wallaby - a medium-sized stocky wallaby, the Swamp Wallaby has thick dark fur with a black muzzle and a white stripe along the cheek.
 It is mainly nocturnal, is solitary and shy, and browses on grasses, ferns and shrubs.
 Common along the east coast of Australia, including the Daintree.